somros/MHWI_GOACLIM/readme.md

 ## Overview

 This repository contains scripts for processing ROMS NetCDF output files to create a marine heatwave index (MHWI) for the GOA.
-Most of the lifting is done to subset and parse the daily NetCDF files (all up we have ~120 TB worth of data).
+Most of the lifting is done to subset and parse the daily NetCDF files (all up we have ~120 TB worth of data hosted on loon).

-The approach leverages CDO for efficient processing of the nc files on loon.
+The approach leverages CDO for efficient processing of the NetCDF files on loon.

 The workflow includes: